april-org/april-ann/CHANGELIST.md

 ### Unstable changes

+- Added `data_frame` object, similar to Python Pandas DataFrame.
 - Serialization and deserilization have been updated with more robust and reusable API, implemented in `util.serialize()` and `util.deserialize()` functions.
-- Added `matrix.broadcast` utility (similar to broadcast in numpy).
+- Added `matrix.ext.broadcast` utility (similar to broadcast in numpy).
 - Added `ProbablisitcMatrixANNComponent`, which allow to implement probabilistic mixtures of posteriors and/or likelihoods.